-Chronic CPPD (calcium pyrophosphate deposition disease) arthropathy refers to when calcium pyrophosphate crystals deposit all over multiple joints and causes multiple joint damage and chronic arthritis presenting similarly like rheumatoid arthritis rather than episodic single joint pain such as pseudogout.
+Chronic CPPD (calcium pyrophosphate deposition disease) arthropathy refers to when calcium pyrophosphate crystals deposit all over multiple joints and cause multiple joint damage and chronic arthritis, presenting similarly to rheumatoid arthritis rather than episodic single joint pain such as pseudogout.
 X-rays will show calcium deposits in the joints.
 When clinically appropriate, it is prudent to rule out possible secondary metabolic causes of CPPD.
 There are currently no known treatments that exist for breaking down the crystals or preventing their formation, more research is needed.
-Treatment is aimed at reducing pain and swelling and preventing further joint damage, so the strategy is to treat these patients similarly like someone who has RA, when indicated.
+Treatment is aimed at reducing pain and swelling and preventing further joint damage, so the strategy is to treat these patients similarly to someone who has RA, when indicated.

 How does Lomibao Rheumatology & Wellness Care treat Crystalline Arthritis?

-Acute symptoms of a flare up are treated with fast-acting treatments such as oral and injection steroids, NSAIDs, and colchicine.
-For gout, uric acid lowering medications such as allopurinol are needed for maintenance treatment and prevention of recurrent flare ups.
-Diet and lifestyle modalities are especially important for preventing recurrent gout, including maintaining a healthy body weight, reducing purine rich foods such as alcohol, soft drinks, shellfish and organ meats.
+Acute symptoms of a flare-up are treated with fast-acting treatments such as oral and injection steroids, NSAIDs, and colchicine.
+For gout, uric acid-lowering medications such as allopurinol are needed for maintenance treatment and prevention of recurrent flare-ups.
+Diet and lifestyle modalities are especially important for preventing recurrent gout, including maintaining healthy body weight, and reducing purine-rich foods such as alcohol, soft drinks, shellfish and organ meats.
 If an underlying secondary metabolic cause is identified for CPPD, it should be addressed and treated accordingly.
 Chronic CPPD arthropathy that is unresponsive to initial treatment with steroids, NSAIDs, and colchicine may need treatment with DMARDs traditionally used to treat RA.
 Wellness services for crystalline arthritis – coming soon!

 What Our Patients Are Saying